One of the A303's larger services has come to be a hub of Euro Garages' new line-up of brands.

-The large restaurant was deliberately placed next to the A303, with its entrance around the back.
-Part of the building was siphoned off to become a Burger King in 1996, with its own dedicated restaurant.
+The large Little Chef restaurant was deliberately placed next to the A303, with its entrance around the back.
+It gained a Coffee Stop, but then part of the building was siphoned off to become a Burger King in 1996, with its own dedicated restaurant.
 A Coffee Tempo! was then added, which was replaced by Little Chef Express.

 The building was chosen for the Wonderfully British refurbishment, which saw the side of the building given distinctive, red branding.

-It was one of the last Little Chefs to continue trading right up until Euro Garage's use of the brand expired.
+Podimore was one of the last Little Chefs to continue trading right up until Euro Garages' use of the brand expired.
 It's thought their preferred franchisee, Starbucks, didn't want to share the building with the profitable Burger King.